 After discussing the “Biologic Width” and the “Supracrestal Tissue”, we have now layed the ground to introduce the full picture and discuss the interrelations of biology and technology…

-So let me present you in this post the Supracrestal Complex, the world’s most common Cyborg and how to best keep it happy..!
+So let me present you the Implant Supracrestal Complex, the world’s most common Cyborg and how to best keep it happy..!

 A true Cyborg Tissue..!